 - Play stream once

 - Play stream repeated

 - Apply effect

 These are objects that you can pass to the above functions that contain parameters to be applied to the audio.
 These objects are updated every frame by the caller so that they can be time-based.
 For example, fading in or out simply modified the gain of the source over time.

 This is pretty much all you need for a little hobby game.
 You can get into 3D spatial sounds as well if you want, they add a fun extra little bit to your engine.

-In the next part we’ll talk about the utilities, or just “random” functions that you’ll likely need.
+In the next and final part we’ll talk about the utilities, or just “random” functions that you’ll likely need.